The K-theory of twisted multipullback quantum odd spheres and complex projective spaces: Introduction

 \section{Introduction}

 Complex projective space is a fundamental object in topology and algebraic geometry.
 It also makes its mark in lattice theory as its affine covering provides a natural model of a free distributive lattice~\cite{b-g67}.
 In \cite{hkz12}, a noncommutative deformation of complex projective spaces preserving this lattice-theoretic property was introduced and studied.
-The new quantum complex projective space $C^*$-algebras $C(\mathbb{P}^N(\Tt))$ were defined as multipullback $C^*$-algebras~\cite{p-gk99} rather than as fixed-point subalgebras~\cite{vs91,m-u95}.
+The new quantum complex projective space \mbox{$C^*$-algebras} $C(\mathbb{P}^N(\Tt))$ were defined as multipullback $C^*$-algebras~\cite{p-gk99} rather than as fixed-point subalgebras~\cite{vs91,m-u95}.

 In this paper, we solve the problem of constructing multipullback quantum-odd-sphere $C^*$-algebras $C(S^{2N+1}_H)$ from which the $C^*$-algebras $C(\mathbb{P}^N(\Tt))$ emerge as fixed-point subalgebras for a natural circle action.
 Then we develop and utilise a presentation of $C(S^{2N+1}_H)$ as the universal $C^*$-algebra generated by $N+1$ commuting isometries satisfying a sphere equation (see Theorem~\ref{prp:pullback isomorphism}).
-We exploit this presentation to show that the $K$-goups of $C(S^{2N+1}_H)$ and of $C(\mathbb{P}^N(\Tt))$ coincide with their classical counterparts.
+We exploit this presentation to show that the $K$-goups of $C(S^{2N+1}_H)$ and of $C(\mathbb{P}^N(\Tt))$ coincide with their classical counterparts. \footnote{Keywords: free action on C*-algebras, associated noncommutative line bundle, multipullback and higher-rank graph \mbox{C*-algebras}, noncommutative deformation.
+AMS codes: 46L80, 46L85.}

 The constructions and results described above admit the following generalisation.
 For each antisymmetric matrix $\theta \in M_{N+1}(\RR)$, we construct $\theta$-twisted versions $C(S^{2N+1}_{H, \theta})$ and $C(\mathbb{P}^N_\theta(\Tt))$ of our quantum odd sphere $C^*$-algebra and our quantum complex projective space $C^*$-algebra.
 The twisted sphere algebra is universal for $N+1$ isometries commuting up to phases specified by the matrix $\theta$ and satisfying a sphere equation.
 The twisted projective space $C^*$-algebra is the fixed-point subalgebra of $C(S^{2N+1}_{H,\theta})$ for a natural diagonal $U(1)$-action.
 We prove that $K$-theory of these algebras is independent of $\theta$.